TeamOpenSourceGo/HPotter/Firewall.md

     a port number and a LAN subnet.

     By default, port 22 is opened for local network connections.
-If you intend to run an ssh Docker image on HPotter, you must change this port.
-To do so change the 'port' variable in the add_ssh_rules function in src/chain.py:
+If you intend to run an ssh Docker image on HPotter, you must change this port in the configuration file.
-    ```
-    def add_ssh_rules(): #allow LAN/LocalHost IPs, reject all others
-    proto = 'tcp'
-    port = '22' #change this value to a port number between 1024-49152
-    ```

     If you want to access your machine with a remote ssh connection; you must also change the port number located in /etc/ssh/sshd_config on your system:
     ```